LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

 - **Experimentation and Discovery Ideas**
   - Showcase how the call stack is involved with exception handling. `throw` the exceptions through methods back and forth to request flow of how the exceptions are handled.

+**In-Class Exercises**

+  - Exercise 1 (20 minutes):
+    1. Build an application, with a partner, that asks the user to enter a single number.
+    2. Save that number in a string variable.
+    3. Ask the user to enter a 2nd number.
+    4. Save that number in a new string variable.
+    5. Convert each of the string numbers into an integer
+    6. Be prepared to `catch` a `FormatException` if the value entered cannot be converted to a number
+    7. Within the `catch` output a message to the console that shows the user what they inputted.

+  - Exercise 2 (15 minutes):
+    1. Building off of exercise 1, ask the user if they want to add,subract,multiply, or divide. (a/s/m/d)
+    2. Depending on their answer conduct that math equation with the two numbers.
+    3. What exceptions should we expect?
+Create as many catch statemetns as you feel are needed to fully cover the exception handling for this problem.

 ### Debugging

 - **Why** (5 min)